fncbook/fnc/chapter13/tensorprod.md

 :::

 This relation is not an equality, because the left-hand side is a discretization of the exact partial derivative, while the right-hand side is a finite-difference approximation.
-Yet it is a natural analog for partial differentiation when we are given not $u(x,y)$ but only the grid value matrix $\mathbf{U}$.
+Yet it is a natural analog for partial differentiation when we are given not $u(x,y)$ but only the grid value matrix $\mathbf{U}.$

 Now we tackle $\frac{\partial u}{\partial y}$.
 Here the inactive coordinate $x$ is held fixed within each *row* of $\mathbf{U}$.
 However, if we transpose $\mathbf{U}$, then the roles of rows and columns are swapped, and now $y$ varies independently down each column.
 This is analogous to the situation for the $x$-derivative, so we left-multiply by a finite-difference matrix $\mathbf{D}_y$, and then transpose the entire result to restore the roles of $x$ and $y$ in the grid.
 Fortunately, linear algebra allows us to express the sequence transpose–left-multiply–transpose more compactly: